jcorbino/mole/JOSS/paper.md

 All linear transformations can be represented by a matrix multiplication, integration and differentiation are linear transformations.
 Mimetic operators are essentially matrices that when applied to discrete scalar or vector fields produce high-order approximations that are faithful to the physics.

 The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic Gradient (**G**) and Divergence (**D**) operators.
-These operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.
+These finite-dimensional operators can be reused throughout the model and they provide a higher level of abstraction at the time of solving differential equations.

 # Statement of need